-A great many manufacturers use the standard A2 birdcage style because it's cheap and effective, but some shooters need their rifles to meet other requirements or just want to make a plain OEM (Original Equipment Manufactured) rifle their own.
+A great many manufacturers use the standard A2 birdcage style because it’s cheap and effective, but some shooters need their rifles to meet other requirements or just want to make a plain OEM (Original Equipment Manufactured) rifle their own.
 I will show you a few choices I use or would use on my firearms and in the end, I hope to fuel your decision in a positive way.
-And like everything else shooting, there is bargain basement, gonna cost you some and sell the kids price ranges.
+And like everything else in shooting gear, there are bargain-basement models, gonna cost you some models and “honey I have to sell the kids” price ranges.

 Best AR 15 Muzzle Brakes

 Precision Armament Ar-15 M4-72 Severe-Duty Compensator DLC Brake